-Similar to the preceding subsection, we will draw the diagram corresponding to the representation $\psi_{w}$, for more details given in \cite[Section 2]{ChaSau-2018ab}.
+Similar to the preceding subsection, One can draw the diagram corresponding to the representation $\psi_{w}$; for more details, see \cite[Section 2]{ChaSau-2018ab}.
 For instance, consider the case where $n=4$ and $w=s_1s_2s_3s_4s_2$.
 The representation $\psi_{\omega}$ corresponds to Figure 2.